zangston/blog/_posts/2023-06-12-hayley-williams.md

-# hayley williams and remembering the human
+# remembering our idols are human too

 `this is the first post in which i attempt to embed spotify songs. you are watching me improve as a blogger and a coder`